 When the wind and tornadoes come to tear you down, you will continue to stand.
 The rain will wash away the extra baggage you ‘don’t need.
 Your feet will stay planted where you need them to be.
 All of the years and heavy storms will leave scars to remember for the rest of your life.
 But the scars will remind you of just how strong you were and how strong you are.

 You may feel like giving up and falling and think you have failed.
 Do not let self-doubt cause you to lose faith.
 You may think you don’t have the strength of this tree.
-But I assure you that when you look back, you will see where the hand of God was on your shoulder holding you up.
+But I assure you when you look back at the hard times; you will see where the hand of God was on your shoulder holding you up.

 So for now, when you feel weak, I want you to remember this tree, its strong roots, and how it reaches to the son for strength.